-This is the APP template, allowing cube mode, pupil tracking etc. It's a copy of NACO\img\obs\GenericOffset but the APP will be allowed and only the NB\4.05 and the IB\4.05 will be allowed.
+This is the APP template, allowing cube mode, pupil tracking etc. It's a copy of NACO_img_obs_GenericOffset but the APP will be allowed and only the NB_4.05 and the Lp filters will be allowed.
 The readout mode will be automatically set to Uncorr/HighDynamic.
+L27 or L54 camera are both options for this mode.